ssanj/zat/README.md

 ### Using Homebrew

-You can use [Homebrew](https://brew.sh/) to build Zat from source on macOSX and Linux:
+You can use [Homebrew](https://brew.sh/) to install Zat from source on macOSX and Linux:

 ```
 brew tap ssanj/homebrew-zat